How many points would you give this story?

 • The date validation does not handle days gracefully i.e. february 31st is possible to select.
 I tried to use Carbon to parse the date, but when you entered 50 as day, it would just roll over to the next month – not what I want

 • I was having a weird bug where my query worked, but the date on the page was the next day.
 Turned out that Carbon and the underlying DateTime operations are done on the object.
-To fix it I ‘clone’ the date in my query function as not to mess with the input date.
+To fix it I .clone() the date in my query function as not to mess with the input date.
 I can’t remember ever having to do this in PHP before..

-• To prevent regression and keep it feeling the same, I had to add logic for when the selected date was equal to the current date – that meant I would redirect back to the normal birthday endpoint and not show the date in the title
+• To prevent regression and keep it feeling the same, I had to add logic for when the selected date was equal to the current date – that meant I would redirect back to the normal /birthdays endpoint and not show the date in the title

 • setlocale() and friends also kept me running in circles for a while.
 I started programming on my Macbook, but then moved to my Windows PC and also had to check the Linux server that the site actually runs on.
-Turns out there’s no simple OS-agnostic way to get the correct locale if you only have a country code – in the end I just created a small custom array to map codes to locales
+Turns out there’s no simple OS-agnostic way to get the correct locale if you only have a country code – in the end I just created a small custom array to map country codes to locales

 No small task